Gillfrancis/Play-and-Genetics/README.md

 There is a lack lack of knowledge about whether links between play, child outcomes, and parental influences are genetically influenced?

-Using a cross-cohort-longitudinal approach, data from three UK longitudinal studies (TEDS, ALSPAC, Millenium Cohort Study) will be used to:
-1) unpack and compare the mullti-dimensionality of the construct play in cohort studies
-2) to identify correlations between play and child development outcomes
-3) Determine whether there is overlap in the genetic architecture underpinning children’s play considering established links between play and social/cognitive outcomes i.e., general cognitive ability, language, learning, pro-social behaviour etc. (Work Package 1, WP1).
-2. Using the results from WP1, test whether the selected social and cognitive outcomes associated with children’s play behaviours are linked to genetic indices e.g. (Work Package 2, WP2).
-3. Model the effect of gene-environment interplay on children’s play behaviours using children’s and parent’s genetic data (WP2)
-4. Map the longitudinal pathways from gene-environment interplay on children’s social and cognitive development through play (WP2).
-5. To develop a methodological framework and explanatory guideline for interpreting behavioural genetics research in this field (Work Package 3, WP3).